hirenPatel89/TodoApp-2/README.md

 • See the list of all added tasks  without internet connection

 • User can also  Edit ,delete , Add tasks without internet connection.
-When user connected with internet all changes will sync with firebase realtime base
+When user connected with internet all changes will sync with firebase realtime database

 ## Database  Info ##

 • We have used Sqlite as local database

-• Firebase realtime Database for store data in firebase DB
+• Firebase realtime database for store data in firebase DB